McArthurMilk/McArthurMilk/README.md

 ## 🚀 About Me
 - 🌱 Currently studying **Computer Science** and exploring **data science, software engineering, and product management**.
-- 💬 Love working in teams — hackathons, group projects, team discussions.
+- 💬 Love working in teams such as in hackathons, group projects, team discussions.
 - 🌍 Background in **English & communication** → I enjoy blending storytelling with technology.
 - 🦸 Hobbies include comic book collecting, playing video games, and going to concerts!